IABTechLab/adscert/README.md

 - Golang - [GRPC client available here](api/golang) or the Signatory can be use as an [in-process Go library](pkg/adscert/signatory/signatory_local_impl.go) directly.
 - Java - Coming soon...
 - C++ - Coming soon...

+Commands are also provided to test the signing and verification functionality; details for running them is included below, see "Examples"

 ## Docker